2i2c-org/2i2c-org.github.io/content/blog/2026/why-upgrade/index.md

 We're also discovering for example that potentially the new `nginx-ingress` controller we had to move to has some issues working with older helm versions (ongoing WIP in https://github.com/2i2c-org/infrastructure/pull/7995).
 That feels much more tractable because we can now go 'ok, let us just apply a quick fix now, and wait for the helm 4 rollout, and try again' instead of being totally stuck.

-This is similar to the other part of [our VEDA objective] - rolling out new versions of jupyterhub.
+This is similar to the other part of [/our VEDA objective] - rolling out new versions of jupyterhub.
 If we need to roll out security fixes, it's much easier now because we already did the hard work of being up to date:

 - https://github.com/2i2c-org/infrastructure/issues/7996